Thursday, June 7th, 2018

 As patients recover from a stroke, every effort to restore strength and function is invaluable.
 Using a stroke rehabilitation dynamic splint is a proven way to reduce pain and complications while survivors focus on their recovery.
 It may also open up new possibilities by restoring the use of their arms.

-Stroke Recovery Glove For Improved Hand Functionality
+Stroke Rehabilitation Glove For Improved Hand Functionality

 It’s important to keep the muscles active after a stroke, in order to prevent stiffness and shortening of the tissue.
 Activity also helps to keep pathways between the brain and muscles open.
-Stroke recovery gloves that promote sensorimotor stimulation are useful to stroke survivors for many different reasons, from preventing complications to making life-changing therapy methods possible.
+Stroke rehabilitation gloves that promote sensorimotor stimulation are useful to stroke survivors for many different reasons, from preventing complications to making life-changing therapy methods possible.

 Therapy is a big part of the recovery process after a stroke, and occupational therapy often incorporates basic elements such as towels or small objects as patients learn to grasp, release, hold, and perform other basic tasks.
 Stroke rehabilitation gloves like the SaeboGlove can help with these activities.
 The SaeboGlove is a functional stroke recovery hand glove that has a tension system integrated into it which helps individuals extend their fingers and thumb after grasping.
 This helpful stimulation helps the neuroplastic changes the brain needs to help reprogram itself.